Pro-VocationWays to support vocations

-Pope emeritus Benedict XVI said: “The first way to awaken vocations is prayer, as is shown to us by the example of St. Monica, who, supplicating God with humility and persistence, obtained the grace of seeing her son Augustine become Christian.”
-St. Augustine wrote of his mother, “Without a doubt I believe and affirm that through her prayers, God granted me the intention not to propose, not to want, not to think, not to love anything else but the attainment of truth.”… Pray that each tiny seed of a vocation grow into a mature tree, bearing much good fruit for the Church and for all humanity.” … “Let us ask him to inspire many young people to center their hearts on the things of Heaven and to offer themselves joyfully in the service of Christ our Good Shepherd in the priesthood and religious life.”
+Pope Emeritus Benedict XVI said: “The first way to awaken vocations is prayer, as is shown to us by the example of St. Monica, who, supplicating God with humility and persistence, obtained the grace of seeing her son Augustine become Christian.”
+St. Augustine wrote of his mother, “Without a doubt I believe and affirm that through her prayers, God granted me the intention not to propose, not to want, not to think, not to love anything else but the attainment of truth.” … Pray that each tiny seed of a vocation grows into a mature tree, bearing much good fruit for the Church and for all humanity.” … “Let us ask him to inspire many young people to center their hearts on the things of Heaven and to offer themselves joyfully in the service of Christ our Good Shepherd in the priesthood and religious life.”
 Benedict XVI, April 25, 2010

-That many will be able to listen to and follow Jesus, and to allow themselves to be transformed interiorly by his words, which “are spirit and life” (Jn 6:62).
+Pray that many will be able to listen to and follow Jesus, and to allow themselves to be transformed interiorly by his words, which “are spirit and life” (Jn 6:62).
 Mary, the Mother of Jesus and ours, also supports and reminds them: “Do whatever He tells you” (Jn 2:5).

 2. TALK ABOUT IT